taco2442/ServiceDesk-Lab/README.md

 ## Introduction
 In this Lab, I will be going over how to set up a Service Desk environment to allow users to get hand on experience.
-How we will convert IP addresses into Static IP addresses.
-As well as how to set up two VM's in Virtual box (one for the Domain Controller and one for the clientPC) this will allow us to access the DC from a seperate PC.
+We will go over the set up portion of how we can have two VM's (Domain Controller and ClienPC) in Virtual box.
+We will also explore Active Directory in creating a better hierarchy for a new company and managing the new users associated with that.
 <br>After the lab is over you will having some knowledge in the following: </br>
 * Virtual box
 * Active Directory - Adding/Deleting Users, Password Resets, Group/Role Policy